Case Study

 Less Details

-As Level 4 autonomous vehicles edge closer to widespread deployment, earning public trust is not just about performance — it’s about proving safety, transparency, and repeatability.
-This session explores how Waymo approaches the development of robust safety frameworks that support not just technical validation, but public acceptance.
-From scenario-based testing to cross-functional safety assurance, we’ll examine the mechanisms that translate engineering rigor into societal confidence.
+As Level 4 autonomous vehicles edge closer to widespread deployment, earning public trust is not just about performance — it’s about safety assurance and transparency.
+This session explores how Waymo approaches the development of robust safety frameworks that support its releases.
+From scenario-based testing to cross-functional safety assurance, we’ll examine the mechanisms for evaluating engineering and process rigor.

 In this session, you will learn: